gold-silver-copper/english/README.md

 This makes `english` suitable for high-performance or embedded environments like:

-* Dialogue trees in games
-* Procedural text generators
+* Procedural text generation for games or other interactive media
-* Edge devices or WASM
+* NLP or AI pipelines

 ---